sbb-design-systems/lyne-components/src/components/header/header/readme.md

 Setting the `expanded` property will cause the `sbb-header` component to take up the full width of the page.

-The height of the header can be overridden by re-defining the css variable `--sbb-header-height`.
 To avoid that tabbed/focused elements get hidden behind the header, it's recommended to set on the `<html>` tag the CSS property `scroll-padding-top` to `var(--sbb-header-height)` or to a greater value.
 With this, it's ensured that content will be visible all the time.

-The default `z-index` of the component is set to `10`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-header-z-index`.

 ### Positioning and visibility